WilfredoIvanhoe/momo-discord/README.md

 * If you want to host your own instance of the bot, feel free to take a look at the Releases tab and download the package.
 Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar momo-x.x.x.jar` where `x.x.x` is the current version.
 * To obtain a bot token from Discord, head on over to the [Discord Developers](https://discordapp.com/developers/applications/me) page.
 From there, you can create an Application, then convert it to a Bot account.
 Then, click to show the bot token, which you can copy and paste into `Bot.properties`
 * Hosting Momo for yourself nets you some benefits.
 Music functionality, though dependent on your internet speeds, will be better for single servers than a larger cluster.
 You can also change its username, avatar, and game status to whatever you see fit!

-Certain functions need a little more help.

-* Playing music off of YouTube requires [youtube-dl](https://github.com/rg3/youtube-dl/) - follow the installation instructions there for your system, and put it in your PATH.
-You will also need [ffmpeg](https://ffmpeg.org/download.html).
-* Playing Themes.moe music (notably, the .webm format) requires [ffmpeg](https://ffmpeg.org/download.html) - download it and place load it up in your PATH

 ---